France-ioi/algorea-devdoc/access-rights/access-rights.md

 Access right of a group to an item may be propagated to the descendants of the groups, and (under some conditions) to the descendants of the items.

 <span class="label label-green">Key-concept</span>
 Access right propagation from a parent **group** to its descendants is **implicit**.
 So if a user is part of a group, he has the same access rights as the group.
 On the other hand, access right propagation from a parent **item** to its descendants is **explicit**, i.e., new entries in the `groups_items` table are created each time new access rights are given to propagate these rights to the children.
+The propagation through items follows specific rules described in [this page]({{ site.baseurl }}/design/access-rights/items/).